The Price to Earnings Ratio

-Some stock watchers, especially the novices, tend to fixate on numbers that the headlines dish in the blink of an eye: share price, the Dow Jones and S&P numbers and the IPOs of high-techs.
+Some stock watchers, especially the novices, tend to fixate on numbers that the headlines dish in the blink of an eye: share price, the Dow Jones and S&P numbers and the IPOs of high-tech companies.

 But if there's one number that people need to look at than more any other, it's the Price to Earnings Ratio (P/E).
 But what does that mean, anyway?
 Wall Street loves its jargon the way former President Bill Clinton loved his hamburgers.

 And indeed: Among the Wall Street cognoscenti, P/E is one of those numbers investors throw around with great authority.
 But it doesn’t own the stats board.
 (Otherwise, all the other numbers wouldn't matter.)

 - The P/E looks at the relationship between the stock price and the company’s earnings.
 The P/E is the most popular metric of stock analysis, although it is far from the only one you should consider.

 - You calculate the P/E by taking the share price and dividing it by the company’s EPS.
 That's "earnings per share," to de-jargonize another term.
 (Go ahead: Thumb your nose at that hedge fund guy and shout, "My NIK factor is up 100 percent ... as in "now I know.")